Hollekreisch: Modern practice

 While there are few or no accounts of the Hollekreisch in the eighteenth century, the fact that it is still performed in areas of the Rhein valley and Alsace testifies to its continuance through the centuries.
 By the nineteenth century, it seems to have become a ceremony mainly performed for girls.

 The ritual is mentioned in the Avodat Israel siddur, a prayer book with a set order of daily prayers, that is considered by many to be the authoritative documentation of German-Jewish tradition.
-Although the Avodat Israel siddur lists the verses to be said when the boys give a newborn his secular name, it does not further describe the Hollekreisch ceremony.
-A more recently published bilingual siddur (the Koren-Sacks) includes a ceremony for welcoming newborn girls, confirming an increased interest in celebrating girls, as well as confirming the fact that this is a regional tradition specific to the Franco-German border in the Rhine valley.
+Although the Avodat Israel siddur lists the verses to be said when a boy gives a newborn his secular name, it does not further describe the Hollekreisch ceremony.
+The 2009 Koren Sacks Siddur includes a ceremony for welcoming newborn girls, confirming an increased interest in celebrating girls, as well as confirming the fact that this is a regional tradition specific to the Franco-German border in the Rhine valley.

-Although the Sephardic name-giving ritual zeved habat is more widely known, the Ashkenazi Hollekreisch ceremony has also gained more popularity in recent years, developing many local variations.
+Although Sephardic Jews' zeved habat name-giving ritual is more widely known, the Ashkenazi Hollekreisch ceremony has also gained more popularity in recent years, developing many local variations.
 Expanding on the standardized Biblical verses, many ceremonies have come to include a wide range of different words according to local tradition, as well as varying pronunciations of the word “Holle”.
-Binyomin Schomo Hamburger describes as many as twenty variations through the nineteenth and twentieth century.
+Binyomin Schomo Hamburger describes as many as twenty variations through the nineteenth and twentieth centuries.